Frequently Asked Questions

 + Is there a cost to be part of Sacred Sector?

 There is no cost for Sacred Sector participants.
-While meals are covered for the in-person sessions in Washington, D.C., participants are responsible for covering travel and lodging during their visit.
-Each in-person session will be accessible through live-stream and recorded video.
+While meals are covered for the in-person sessions, participants are responsible for covering travel and lodging during their visit.
+Sessions will be recorded and available to those who are unable to attend in-person.

-+ Does Sacred Sector Community provide lodging for sessions located in Washington, D.C.?
++ Does Sacred Sector Community provide lodging for sessions?

-Sacred Sector Community is unable to offer accommodations during the opening and closing sessions located in Washington, D.C.
-However, program organizers will work with the Sacred Sector Community participants to identify lodging options for their stay.
+Sacred Sector Community is unable to offer accommodations during the opening and closing sessions.
+However, program staff will work with participants to identify lodging options for their stay.

 + How selective is Sacred Sector Community?

 The program is designed to be competitive, focused on recruiting and accepting faith-based nonprofits that successfully complete the application and interview process.
 Sacred Sector helps faith-based organizations more effectively live out their faith-based mission.
-Sacred Sector Community will be made up of about 25 organizations located on the East Coast during the first year of the program.
+Sacred Sector Community will be made up of about 25 organizations located in the Midwest during the second year of the program.

 + Who from my organization should participate?

-We recognize that participating organizations will vary in size, scope of work and organizational structure.
-Therefore, each organization’s representatives may vary — some organizations may choose to send the executive director, while others send a program manager, a communications or policy director or even a board member.
-Regardless, each organization should ask itself: Who will be tasked with implementing this?
-That should inform who is best suited to represent your organization in Sacred Sector Community.
+We recognize that participating organizations will vary in size, scope of work, and organizational structure.
+Therefore, each organization’s representatives may vary – some organizations may choose to send the executive director, while others send a program manager, a communications or policy director, or even a board member.
+Regardless, each organization should ask itself: who will be tasked with implementing this?
+That should inform who is best suited to represent your organization in the Sacred Sector Community.

 + How many people from my organization can participate?